27 Exercises to Improve Your Surfing (That You Can Do at Home)

-Swiss ball dumbbell rotations – hold a dumbbell with both hands and lie on your back on a Swiss ball.
+Exercise ball dumbbell rotations – hold a dumbbell with both hands and lie on your back on the ball.
 Rotate your torso as far as you can to one side and then to the other.
 That’s one rep.

-Swiss Ball dumbbell row – hold a dumbbell in one hand and rest your other hand on a Swiss ball.
+Exercise ball dumbbell row – hold a dumbbell in one hand and rest your other hand on the exercise ball.
 Bend at the hips, your torso parallel to the ground and your back flat.
 Row the dumbbell to one side.
 Complete the reps on one side and switch sides.

-Kneeling Swiss ball press – hold a dumbbell in each hand and kneel on a Swiss ball.
+Kneeling exercise ball press – hold a dumbbell in each hand and kneel on the exercise ball.
 Find your balance and lift the dumbbells to shoulder level.
 Then, press them overhead.

-Swiss ball jackknife – get into pushup position, resting your shins on a Swiss ball.
+Exercise ball jackknife – get into a pushup position, resting your shins on the ball.
 Keep your torso straight and then draw your knees to your chest, rolling the ball forward.

 To make this exercise more challenging, keep your knees straight and bring your legs underneath while raising your bum up and rolling the ball forward.

-Medicine ball wood chops – stand on the Bosu ball on one foot.
-Hold the medicine ball with both hands and move it from one side of your waist above your head to the other side of your waist.
+Medicine ball wood chops – stand on the Indo Board with one foot only.
+Hold a medicine ball with both hands and move it from one side of your waist above your head to the other side of your waist.
 Repeat on both sides.
 This exercise helps maintain your balance while training the same muscles used when riding your board.

-Kettlebell clean and press – stand on the Bosu ball with your feet shoulder-width apart.
+Kettlebell clean and press – stand on the Indo Board with your feet shoulder-width apart.
 Hold a kettlebell with one arm between your legs.
 Lift the kettlebell up to your chest.
-Twisting your arm, bring the kettlebell to your shoulder and lift above head.
-Return to original position; this is one rep.
+Twisting your arm, bring the kettlebell to your shoulder and lift above your head.
+Return to the original position; this counts as one rep.

-Congratulations, you’ve finally realized that in order to surf better you need to get into the best shape of your life.
-Include the above exercises in your workout routine and get ready to see improvements on your next surfing session.
+Include the above exercises in your workout routine and get ready to see improvements on your next surf trip!